-- Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally in our Pupil Progress meetings each half term. - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-The levels are called 'P levels'. - At the end of Year 6 all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - Progress in interventions will be reviewed every term and the plan for the next term made.
-Parents/carers will also be involved in this process. - The progress of children with an EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education.
+- Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally in our Pupil Progress meetings each half term.

+• At the end of Year 6, all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally.
+In rare cases, children will be disapplied from the SATs.
+This is in cases where children are working at a level which is below Key Stage Two.

-How do we close the gap for children with SEND?
+• Progress in interventions will be reviewed every term and the plan for the next term made.
+Parents/carers will also be involved in this process.

+• Parents will be invited to attend a meeting with the class teacher three times through the year to discuss progress.

+• Class teachers will formally meet with SENDCO three times throughout the year to discuss progress.

+• The progress of children with an EHC Plan is formally reviewed at an Annual Review for all adults involved with the child's education.

-Some children will remain on the SEN register throughout their time at Beaconhill Primary School because the nature of their need means they require additional or different support from the majority of their peers.
+• Some children will remain on the SEN register throughout their time at Beaconhill Primary School because the nature of their need means they require additional or different support from the majority of their peers.
 However, many children on our SEN register make such good progress they no longer need additional support and so can be removed from the register.
 Because the group is not a fixed group, it is difficult to give meaningful figures which truly reflect the rate of progress.
 The number of pupils in some cohorts are very small and this must be taken into consideration when analysing any attainment data.